Country(ies): Jordan

 Transport: AC minivan/minibus & Bedouin jeep

-This is our signature small-group tour of Jordan, blending the iconic sites of Jerash and Petra with more adventurous hikes in Petra and Wadi Mujib, a jeep safari in Wadi Rum, a Bedouin experience, a swim in the Dead Sea, a visit to the Red Sea, and much more!
+This is our signature small-group tour of Jordan, combining classic sites like Jerash and Petra with more active adventures.
+You'll enjoy a Petra hike and a Wadi Mujib canyoning experience, a Wadi Rum jeep safari with a Bedouin camp stay, a swim in the Dead Sea, a visit to the Red Sea, and much more.

-We begin by leaving Amman and heading to the northern city of As-Salt for a walking tour along the Harmony Trail, a local initiative celebrating the friendship between the Muslim and Christian communities.
-Then, we'll return to Amman to explore the downtown area, including the Citadel and Roman Theatre, and enjoy a food tasting experience featuring local cuisine.
+Our journey begins with a trip north from Amman to the city of As-Salt, where a walking tour along the Harmony Trail highlights the friendship between the local Muslim and Christian communities.
+We'll then return to the capital, Amman, to explore the downtown area, including the Citadel and Roman Theatre.
+The day also includes a local food tasting experience, giving you a chance to sample some traditional cuisine.

-As we journey south, we’ll stop at the Dana Biosphere Reserve for a short hike through the restored Dana Village, located within Jordan's largest nature reserve.
-Afterward, you'll have free time in Aqaba to unwind, explore the coral reefs, or even embark on a morning boat trip.
+As we travel south, we'll stop at the Dana Biosphere Reserve, Jordan's largest nature reserve.
+A short hike will take us around the restored Dana Village.
+You'll then have some free time in Aqaba to relax by the Red Sea, explore the reefs, or perhaps take a morning boat trip.

-Leaving the coast, we head into the desert to the stunning Wadi Rum, where we’ll spend the night in a comfortable Bedouin camp beneath towering cliffs.
-The following morning, we’ll take a jeep safari across the sand dunes and past striking rock bridges, followed by a visit to a local Bedouin shepherd to learn about their nomadic lifestyle and animal care in the desert.
+Leaving the coast, we'll turn our attention to the desert and the stunning scenery of Wadi Rum.
+We'll spend the night in a comfortable Bedouin camp nestled against the towering cliffs.
+The next morning, a jeep safari will take us through the sand dunes and past incredible rock bridges.
+We'll also spend time with a local Bedouin shepherd to learn about their nomadic way of life and how they care for their animals in the desert.

-We then switch scenery as we drive along the picturesque Dead Sea road, offering spectacular views of the salt flats at the southern end of the Dead Sea.
-Our first stop of the day will be Wadi Mujib, where you’ll experience a day of adventure hiking through water and climbing small waterfalls along the famous Siq Trail.
-After a day full of activities, we’ll head to our resort by the Dead Sea for some free time to float in its incredibly salty waters and relax by the hotel pool.
-Don’t forget to bring a newspaper or magazine for that iconic Dead Sea photo!
+This morning brings another change of scenery as we drive along the scenic Dead Sea road, with great views of the salt flats at the southern end.
+Our first stop is Wadi Mujib, where you'll have a day of adventure hiking through water and climbing small waterfalls along the famous Siq Trail.
+After a day of activities, we'll make our way to our resort on the banks of the Dead Sea.
+You'll have free time to swim – or rather float – in its incredibly salty waters and to relax by the hotel pool.
+Be sure to bring a newspaper or magazine for that iconic Dead Sea photo!

-On our final day, we’ll visit the Roman mosaics in Madaba, take in stunning views towards Jericho and Israel from Mt.
-Nebo, and explore Jerash, one of the best-preserved Roman sites in the Middle East.
+On our final day of sightseeing, we'll visit the Roman mosaics in Madaba, followed by incredible views towards Jericho and Israel from Mount Nebo.
+We'll finish with the amazing Roman site of Jerash, one of the best-preserved in the entire Middle East.

 Expand all

-Upon your arrival at Queen Alia International Airport, located just outside Amman, one of our team members will be there to welcome you and assist with your transfer to your hotel in Amman.
-You will have the remainder of the day at leisure to unwind in your hotel or begin discovering the sights of Amman.
+Upon arrival at Queen Alia International Airport near Amman, a member of our team will be there to meet you before you are transferred to your hotel in the city.
+The rest of the day is yours to relax in your hotel or to start exploring Amman.

 OVERNIGHT: